Meet the Front Line Staff of Wexford Rape Crisis

 Ciara Murray, Panel Counsellor

-Ciara Murray, Panel Counsellor, Dip Psychotherapy MIAHIP
+Ciara Murray, Adult Counsellor, Dip Psychotherapy MIAHIP

 Ciara Murray is a qualified accredited Psychotherapist and she currently work part time with Wexford Rape Crisis since 2018.
 She also has a private practise based in Ferns for over five years, working with clients suffering with depression, anxiety, trauma, loss & bereavement.
 Before this she worked on a voluntary basis in Living Life Counselling & Enniscorthy Vocational College.
 She also has experience as working as a social care worker in a residential setting working with adolescents in care.
 Ciara trained in the Tivoli Institute, and qualified from the ‘Professional Training Course in Psychotherapy & Counselling’ (2010-2014).
 She continues to do professional development workshops varying from different topics such as mindfulness, children’s play therapy and suicide prevention.
 Ciara offers a safe, non-judgemental space for her clients.
 She works in a humanistic and integrative way.
 She likes to focus on helping the client recognise their own capabilities through personal growth and choice.